|Board of Directors (“BOD”)

 - ensure that there is adequate ABCP training provided for employees, including promoting personnel awareness of their ABCP obligations.

-- disseminate information and policy/ procedures to BOCs, and HODs for dissemination to employees;
+- disseminate information and policy/ procedures to Business Operational Control (BOC) Officers, and Head of Departments (HOD) for dissemination to employees.

 - Implement necessary changes to the ABCP and procedures with the approval of the BOD in ensuring that the current policy is sound and appropriate.